yezero/sandstorm/docs/administering/email.md

 This tutorial will show you how to setup your personal sandstorm instance with support for e-mail.

 First, a quick rundown of how email works in sandstorm.
-Sandstorm is running an SMTP server on port 30025 that will accept email of the form `publicId`@`hostname`. `publicId` is randomly generated for every grain that handles e-mail, and `hostname` is extracted from the
+Thurly is running an SMTP server on port 30025 that will accept email of the form `publicId`@`hostname`. `publicId` is randomly generated for every grain that handles e-mail, and `hostname` is extracted from the